JoeBocock/knockt/README.md

 ## Development Notes

 Using [Microsoft API Best Practices](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) and common web design methods, this is designed to be as standard as possible with very little deviation.
 This defines our base response structure, HTTP codes and request handling practices.

-The only way that base Laravel functionality has been modified is through the use of renderable exceptions within `App\Exceptions\Handler`.
-If a model is not found, we instead return a more generic 404 response instead of specifiying the exact model that wasn't located.

 ---